openfaas/docs/docs/reference/authentication.md

 The OpenFaaS API Gateway provides built-in basic authentication.
 It is enabled by default for OpenFaaS on Kubernetes and faasd.

-Commercial users should explore the [Single Sign-On](/openfaas-pro/sso) feature of OpenFaaS PRO, to prevent the need to share credentials between users and systems.
+Commercial users should explore the [Single Sign-On](/openfaas-pro/sso) feature of OpenFaaS Pro, to prevent the need to share credentials between users and systems.

 ### Single Sign-On (SSO) and OIDC

 Single Sign-On (SSO) uses your identity provider such as Auth0, Okta, Azure Active Directory or GitLab to authenticate users to your OpenFaaS API.
 It supports the CLI, UI and machine-based authentication.
 It means that you no longer need to share a single credential with any administrators, and don't need to redeploy your OpenFaaS installation if an employee leaves the company, and you need to rotate the password.

-Learn more about (SSO) and OIDC in [OpenFaaS PRO](/openfaas-pro/sso)
+Learn more about (SSO) and OIDC in [OpenFaaS Pro](/openfaas-pro/sso)

 ### Authentication plugins